AWS-T8/Task-Scheduler-Orchestrator-Library/README.md

 - Retries task specified number of times upon failure of Lambda function (4xx or 5xx response code).
 - Supports creation of orchestrations for any number of tasks.
 - Users can cancel and modify the orchestration before the start of it’s execution.
-- Supports creation of Lambda functions using regular java or python functions.
+- Supports creation of Lambda functions using regular javascript or python functions.
 Returns the trigger URL of the created lambda function in response & schedules it.

 ## How To Use